 Description

 This indicator measures a government’s commitment to secondary education for girls in terms of access, enrollment, and completion.
-MCC uses this indicator for countries with a GNI per capita between $4,516 and $7,895 only.
-This indicator will only be used if the Millennium Challenge Corporation Candidate Country Reform Act or similar legislation is passed.
+MCC uses this indicator for countries with a GNI per capita between $4,496 and $7,855 only.

 Access to continued education beyond the primary level solidifies the benefits associated with girls’ primary education.
 Secondary education for girls ensures they receive both the benefits of primary education and the additional benefits linked to further education.
-Empirical research consistently shows a strong positive correlation between girls’ secondary education and faster economic growth, higher wages for women, slower population growth, and increased labor productivity.48 According to one estimate, a 1 percent increase in proportion of women enrolled in secondary school will generate a 0.3 percent growth in annual per-capita income.49 A large body of literature also shows that increasing a mother’s schooling has large effect on her children’s health, schooling, and adult productivity.50 The social benefits of female education are also demonstrated through postponed marriage and pregnancy, lower fertility rates, decreased child and maternal mortality, reduced transmission of HIV, and greater educational achievement by children.51 Overall, studies show that increased schooling and gender equality in education lead to poverty reduction and economic growth.52
+Empirical research consistently shows a strong positive correlation between girls’ secondary education and faster economic growth, higher wages, and increased labor productivity.63 According to one estimate, a 1 percent increase in proportion of women enrolled in secondary school will generate a 0.3 percent growth in annual per-capita income.64 A large body of literature also shows that increasing a mother’s schooling has large effect on her children’s health, schooling, and adult productivity.
+65 The social benefits of female education are also demonstrated through decreased child and maternal mortality, reduced transmission of HIV, and greater educational achievement by children.66 Overall, studies show that increased schooling for women and girls leads to poverty reduction and economic growth.67

 Methodology

 The Girls’ Upper Secondary Education Completion Rate indicator measures the percentage of girls in a particular age cohort that have completed upper secondary school within a few years of their expected graduate date.
 Upper secondary school is defined as a program typically designed to complete secondary education in preparation for tertiary education or provide skills relevant to employment, or both.
 Programs at this level offer students more varied, specialized and in-depth instruction than programs at the Lower Secondary level.
 They are more differentiated, with an increased range of options and streams available.
 Teachers are often highly qualified in the subjects or fields of specialization they teach, particularly in the higher grades.
-For FY25, MCC will use the most recent UNESCO data from 2018 or later.
+For FY26, MCC will use the most recent data from 2019 or later.
+This indicator is sourced from the World Bank’s Databank: https://databank.worldbank.org/id/50213e0c.

 MCC Methodology